blueresonara-Sky/SMTV-Translation-Editor/README.md

 # SMTV Translation Editor

-Windows desktop app for editing Persian subtitle rows inside 3-column Word `.docx` subtitle tables.
+Windows desktop app for editing Non-English subtitle rows inside 3-column Word `.docx` subtitle tables.

-It keeps the subtitle table structure intact, rewrites only the Persian column, and can use either local logic or AI review with `Gemini` or `OpenAI`.
+It keeps the subtitle table structure intact, rewrites only the Non-English column, and can use either local logic or AI review with `Gemini` or `OpenAI`.

 ## Download